vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Components_of_Kubernetes.md

 -  it is a database for all master node components
 -   it will store all our yaml files or our commands which we send to master kubernetes
+* etcd is memory of k8s, if we delete the etcd, then k8s forgets everything
+* if we want to take back up of k8s then take etcd
+* etcd is not developed by k8s, it is third party tool,

 ---